JonKing93/pfdf/docs/api/segments.rst

     A list of shapely LineStrings representing the stream segments

-.. py:property:: Segments.lengths

-    The length of each stream segment in the units of the CRS

 .. py:property:: Segments.ids

     The ID of each stream segment

+.. _pfdf.segments.Segments.terminal_ids:

-.. py:property:: Segments.parents
+.. py:property:: Segments.terminal_ids

-    The IDs of the upstream parents of each stream segment
+    The IDs of the terminal segments

-.. py:property:: Segments.child

-    The ID of the downstream child of each stream segment

-.. py:property:: Segments.isterminus

-    Whether each segment is a terminal segment

 .. py:property:: Segments.indices

-    The row and column indices of the stream raster pixels for each segment
+    The indices of each segment's pixels in the stream segment raster

 .. py:property:: Segments.npixels